Safety and Security

 - Weightlifting equipment.

 - Animals, birds, amphibians, or pets of any kind (for more information about service and assistance animals contact the Disability Resource Center at 815-753-1303).
-Fish are welcome, but the fish tank must be five gallons or less.
+Fish are welcome, but the fish tank must be five gallons or less in Gilbert, Grant, Neptune, New Hall or Stevenson, and 20 gallons or less in Northern View Community.

 - Substances from which potentially offensive/overpowering odors emanate (heavy perfumes, room scents, potpourri, sports/camping equipment, etc.).